 I like using a mix of technology and toys/play with my minimally verbal students.
-I find that many of my students are motivated by technology and enjoy watching you tube clips.
+I find that many of my students are motivated by technology and enjoy watching youtube clips.
 However, most of the clips move at too fast of a pace for my students or do not directly teach the skill I am addressing with my students.
 My solution?
-Make your own videos!
+Make my own videos!
 That way, you can tailor them to meet the needs of the student(s)!
 Since children love their SLP’s, they will love watching it!

 Here’s an example:

 I have a child with an IEP goal to learn to sign or say “eat” and “all done.”
 I made a video of myself singing the following words:

 “I am eating, I am eating. (gesturing bringing a spoon to my mouth) Eat, eat, eat.
 Eat, eat, eat.” (signing “eat.”).

 “Now I’m all done eating (signing all done), now I’m all done eating.
 All done.
 All done.”

 I also included some other actions in the video (besides eat):

 “I am sleeping, I am sleeping, (pretending to sleep with a blanket).
 Sleep, sleep, sleep.
 Sleep, sleep, sleep. (signing sleep).

 “Now I’m all done sleeping.
 (Making a wide-awake face).
 Now I’m all done sleeping.
 All done.
 All done.” (signing all done).